BCryptEncrypt function (bcrypt.h)

 ||The algorithm does not support encryption.|

-The pbInput and pbOutput parameters can point to the same buffer.
+The pbInput and pbOutput parameters can be equal.
 In this case, this function will perform the encryption in place.
 It is possible that the encrypted data size will be larger than the unencrypted data size, so the buffer must be large enough to hold the encrypted data.
+If pbInput and pbOutput are not equal then the two buffers may not overlap.

 Depending on what processor modes a provider supports, BCryptEncrypt can be called either from user mode or kernel mode.
 Kernel mode callers can execute either at PASSIVE_LEVEL IRQL or DISPATCH_LEVEL IRQL.
 If the current IRQL level is DISPATCH_LEVEL, the handle provided in the hKey parameter must be derived from an algorithm handle returned by a provider that was opened with the BCRYPT_PROV_DISPATCH flag, and any pointers passed to the BCryptEncrypt function must refer to nonpaged (or locked) memory.